utmthesis/utmthesis/README.md

 Scale : 100% (This causes the page to zoom in/out.
 Leave it at 100%.)
 Failing to set these printer job options will result in a printout that is out of scale/margin.

+## Changes in version 4.3

+1. Changed from "final year project report" to "report" based on 2015 manual.
+2. Solved the irregular spacing between title-author and author-degree type.
+3. Bold numbers for chapters in TOC.
+4. Removed one quote mark from Supervisor's Declaration